About Us

 2014

-Access Bedford was registered as a charity, and began working with local partners such as Health Watch and the Police to improve communication with the Deaf community, as well as holding a fully BSL-accessible Hustings for the candidates for the 2015 General Election, going on to hold Casino nights and Balls for fundraising and awareness events and setting up a social meeting to support older deaf people in the community.
+Access Bedford was registered as a charity, and began working with local partners such as Health Watch and the Police to improve communication with the Deaf community, including training the Chief Inspector and a number of staff to achieve the Level 1 BSL qualification.

 2022